Atmosera-CoPilot-Dev/syniti-050825/go-rest/scripts/README.md

 # Generating the Inventory SQLite Script with Copilot AI

-This document provides steps to regenerate the inventory management system script using Copilot AI.
+This document provides steps to generate the inventory management system script using Copilot AI.
+The script is designed to create and manage an inventory system efficiently, leveraging Copilot AI to streamline the development process.

 ## Steps to Regenerate the Script